NWS Tulsa says tornado rated ‘at least EF-2’ - NewsBreak

 NORTHWEST ARKANSAS (KNWA/KFTA) — The National Weather Service in Tulsa has issued a preliminary report for the tornado that touched down in Northwest Arkansas on March 30.

-According to a tweet from NWS Tulsa, the survey team found damage in the EF-2 category within the Johnson-Springdale damage path.Photos of tornado/storm damage in NWA
+According to a tweet from NWS Tulsa, the survey team found damage in the EF-2 category within the Johnson-Springdale damage path.At least seven injured after storms in Springdale

 Surveying will continue throughout the day but the tornado will be rated at least EF-2, according to the organization.